andersevenrud/mycardashpoc/README.md

 ## Requirements

-Raspberry Pi 3 or newer.
-Some libraries currently does not compile correctly on 32-bit ARM.
+Designed to run on a Raspberry Pi 3 with a 7" touch screen.

-Designed to run in some sort of kiosk mode.
+But can technically run on anything.

 ## Development